2020 Strike Debt

 Read about our 2020 project of assisting homeless people with work scholarships at the top of the next column.

 we worked with Reynolds High School in Troutdale.

 The students are receiving much more information about the dangers of student debt but understanding what that means varies greatly.
 We see a great need to start Strike Debt Clubs at Portland Community College and Mt.
 Hood Community College.
 Student members can hold Debtors' Assemblies to help educate their peers.
 Want to help make this happen? look under contacts at the top of the page.

 More than 50 percent of Oregon college grads are in debt, and Oregon is ranked 22nd in the country for its amount of average student loan debt per borrower.

 That amount per borrower in Oregon is $27,500.

 Strike Debt started a Scholarship fund and gave out scholarships to two Franklin High School Graduates.
 Applicants were asked to write an essay about student debt and how it might affect their futures.
 Our committee of six selected two women who were the first in their families to graduate from high school.
-They are both completing their first year at Portland Community College.
+They both completed their first year at Portland Community College!

 Read a letter of thanks for our recent donation of $1,000+ for assisting homeless to regain jobs and homes.